pitpit/digex/README.md

 All rights reserved.

-Licence
+License
 -------

 Digex is released under the 3-clause BSD licence.

-Please read the LICENCE file.
+Please read the LICENSE file.

 Authors
 -------